 The world is changing more quickly than ever before, so you cannot predict exactly what the future will look like.
 However, you can:

-The Transport Special Interest Group (TSIG), with support from Waka Kotahi, has developed best practice guidance for developing the RLTP 2021–2031.
-Use this guidance in conjunction with the RLTP templates.
+The Transport Special Interest Group (TSIG), with support from Waka Kotahi, is currently reviewing and updating guidance for developing the RLTP 2021–2031.
+We will provide updated guidance soon.

 For more information, please contact Waka Kotahi or your TSIG representative.